wilddeer/blog/_drafts/nintendo-dsi.md

 All the fields are validated according to their types when the form is submitted, `pattern` validation also works.
 Datepicker is buggy:

-{% include pic.htm src='datepicker.jpg' c='In an attempt to fit into available space the datepicker becomes a mess' %}
+{% include pic.htm src='datepicker.jpg' c='In an attempt to fit into available space, the datepicker becomes a mess' %}

 It only happens to the datepicker in `date` fields.
 Datepickers in other fields don't hesitate to go partly offscreen and thus are looking good.